chrisnoonan98675/site/xl-deploy/concept/steps-and-steplists-in-xl-deploy.markdown

 - step
 - deployment
 - planning
+weight: 182
 ---

 A *step* is a concrete action to be performed to accomplish a task.
 All steps for a particular deployment are grouped together in a _steplist_.

 XL Deploy includes many step implementations for common actions.
 Steps are contributed by plugins, based on the deployment that is being performed.
 Middleware-specific steps are contributed by the plugins.